starsite/SwiftFM/README.md

 Returns an optional `token`.

 If this fails due to an incorrect `Authorization`, the FileMaker Data API will return an error `code` and `message` to the console.
-All SwiftFM calls output a simple success message or error.
+All SwiftFM calls output a simple success or failure message.

 ```swift
 func newSession() async -> String? {